Ask Experts Questions for FREE Help!

 Hello,

 My eight year old cat, Willy, was recently diagnosed with Kidney Renal Failure..KIDNEY RENAL FAILURE He is right on the border.
 I would like to know what is the difference between Perscription products for Kidneys and the other products..
 For example, Low Phosphorus, reduced portein, added potassium and reduced sodium is all I've been told.
-He doesn't like the wet perscription food, So I have been giving him IAM's 3oz cans. they have no phos, etc. Is that all right..
+He doesn't like the wet perscription food, So I have been giving him IAM's 3oz cans.
+They have no phos, etc. Is that all right..
 He is doing fine.
 Yes, he is drinking extra water and urinating the same as when he was diagnosed.
 Any info would help me better undertand what I am dealing with.
-Thank you in advance, Sharon, [email address]
+Thank you in advance, Sharon, [email protected]

 koriani's Avatar